tarantool/doc/doc/concepts/sharding/vshard_architecture.rst

 migrated among replica sets.

 The rebalancer "wakes up" periodically and redistributes data from the most loaded nodes to less loaded nodes.
-Rebalancing starts if the **disbalance threshold** of a replica set exceeds a disbalance threshold specified in the configuration.
+Rebalancing starts if the **replicaset disbalance** of a replica set exceeds a disbalance threshold specified in the configuration.

-The disbalance threshold is calculated as follows:
+The replicaset disbalance is calculated as follows:

 ..  code-block:: none